-2. Nitrogen Dioxide (NO2): Exposure of human blood plasma to nitrogen dioxide caused rapid losses of ascorbic acid, uric acid, protein thiol groups, lipid peroxidation and depletions of ?-tocopherol, bilirubin, and ubiquinol leading to high levels of oxidative stress.
+2. Nitrogen Dioxide (NO2): Exposure of human blood plasma to nitrogen dioxide caused rapid losses of ascorbic acid, uric acid, protein thiol groups, lipid peroxidation and depletions of alpha-tocopherol, bilirubin, and ubiquinol leading to high levels of oxidative stress.

 Bilirubin arises in the spleen, is a biomarker of liver function, and breaks down iron.
 Higher levels may indicate high oxidative stress associated with liver damage, however, low concentrations also seem to be a concern that doctors are overlooking.
 Optimal levels are inversely correlated with disease risk of heart disease, carotid plaque, stroke, hypertension, Type 2 diabetes, metabolic syndrome, and obesity.
 One study found that researchers prevented bilirubin synthesis by eliminating the gene for hemeoxygenase (HMOX-1) they found twice the level of stroke damage in mice.

 Supplementation with vitamin C decreased the rates of lipid peroxidation and oxidative stress, alpha-tocopherol depletion and loss of uric acid.
 A second fun way to increase depleted uric acid?
 Beer.